FlechaRoja/ApacheDS/README.md

     docker run --name ldap -d -p 389:10389 -e APACHEDS_INSTANCE=yourinstance -v /path/to/your/config.ldif:/bootstrap/conf/config.ldif:ro h3nrik/apacheds

-It would also be possible to use this ApacheDS image to provide a [Kerberos server](https://directory.apache.org/apacheds/advanced-ug/2.1-config-description.html#kerberos-server).
+It would be possible to use this ApacheDS image to provide a [Kerberos server](https://directory.apache.org/apacheds/advanced-ug/2.1-config-description.html#kerberos-server) as well.
+Just provide your own *config.ldif* file for that.
+Don't forget to expose the right port, then.

 Also other services are possible.
 For further information read the [configuration documentation](https://directory.apache.org/apacheds/advanced-ug/2.1-config-description.html).